 Keep a clear record

-- name of the company
+- Name of the company

-- name of the driver
+- Name of the driver

-- telephone number of the company and the driver
+- Telephone number of the company and the driver

-- address of the company
+- Company address

-“In line with correct procedure, the towing operator needs to compile a list of all the accessories fitted on the vehicle and has to note all damage before towing it away.
-You will be given documents to sign and you must insist on copies of these.
-Take caution to review and verify all terms and conditions before you sign.
+“In line with correct procedure, the towing operator needs to compile a list of all the accessories fitted on the vehicle, and must note all damage before towing it away,” says Visser.
+“You will be given documents to sign and you must insist on copies of these.
+Be sure to review and verify all terms and conditions before you sign.

-AA Rescue App
+AA Rescue Me App

 Tips for drivers after an accident

 - If you are not a member of a service provider, get a quote at the scene for the cost of towing your vehicle.
-However, the AA notes that you will have to pay for this.

 - Make sure the insurance company has proof of liability cover.

-“Always ensure that a valid reference number is obtained before the vehicle is towed.
-Tow truck drivers often pretend to obtain reference numbers.
-Confirm full details of their conversation – the number they called as well as the person they spoke to in order to obtain the reference number,” adds Visser.
+“Always ensure that a valid reference number is obtained before the vehicle is towed,” says Visser.
+“Tow truck drivers often pretend to obtain these.
+Confirm full details of their conversation – the number they called as well as the person they spoke to in order to obtain the reference number.”